Background

 All accident, emergency and urgent patients destined for A&E (type 1, 2 or 3) are counted.
 This includes urgent GP patients brought by ambulance to A&E. Non-emergency patients are not counted.
 Patients being transported between locations/trusts/hospitals (e.g. for outpatient clinics or tertiary care) are not counted.
 Ambulance trusts do not count the time required for crews to complete record forms, clean vehicles, re-stock vehicles or have a break.

 The ISO week date system was used – each week begins on a Monday and the first week of the year is the first week when the Thursday falls in the new year.
-For example, if 1st January fell on a Friday, Week 1 would start the following Monday.
-The average of Weeks 51 and 52 were calculated for analysis purposes, as there is much variation depending on when Christmas and New Year falls in the year.
-In 2020-21, the average of Weeks 51, 52 and 53 were calculated.
+For example, if January 1st fell on a Friday, Week 1 would start the following Monday.
+The average of Weeks 51 and 52 is calculated for analysis purposes, as there is much variation depending on when Christmas and New Year falls in a particular year.
+In 2020/21, the average of Weeks 51, 52 and 53 was calculated.
 Yorkshire Ambulance Service was unable to provide data for 28th November 2023, South Central Ambulance Service was unable to provide data for 1st to 3rd December 2023.

 For more information, please see NHS England’s Urgent and Emergency Care Daily Situation Reports.